phihung/fh_utils/README.md

 A collection of utilities for FastHTML projects.

-If you don’t like to pip install, feel free to copy and paste the code!
+If you don’t like to _pip install_, feel free to copy and paste the code!
 The project is structured to make copying and pasting easy.

 ## Docs